akeneo/pim-community-standard/README.md

 Then relaunch the install with the db option:

-$ php app/console pim:install --force --env=prod --task=db
+$ php app/console pim:installer:database --env=prod

 Known issues
 ------------